aaroonz-rv/aaroonz-rv/README.md

   I am a Front end Web Developer and a Data Enthusiast.
 - 📖 For Now, I am studying cyber security and full stack web development.

-- 🔭 I like to exploring in Software Engineer and Web Dev.
+- 🔭 I like to exploring in Software Engineer, Web Dev and Astronomical Science.

 - ⚡ In my free time, I solve problems on Codewars, HackerRank and read tech articles.